raaz-crypto/raaz/mans/raaz.1.md

 **-v**, **--version**
 :    Display the version of the underlying raaz library

+# SUB-COMMANDS

-The sub-commands of raaz falls in the following categories.
+The program **raaz** exposes the cryptographic primitives as sub-commands which fall into the following categories.

 ## Randomness